bitcraze/crazyflie-clients-python/README.md

 It implements the user interface and high-level control (for example gamepad handling).
 The communication with Crazyflie and the implementation of the CRTP protocol to control the Crazflie is handled by the [cflib](https://github.com/bitcraze/crazyflie-lib-python) project.

-For more info see our [wiki](http://wiki.bitcraze.se/ "Bitcraze Wiki").
+For more info see our [documentation](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/).

 # Running from source